Florida National Parkinson Disease Center of Excellence

 What makes our Parkinson’s Center of Excellence unique

-The UF NPF Center of Excellence is under the leadership of Irene Malaty, M.D. and it underwent another successful peer-reviewed site visit and re-certification in 2010.
+The University of Florida Health NPF Center of Excellence is under the leadership of Irene Malaty, M.D. and it underwent another successful peer-reviewed site visit and re-certification in 2010.
 The independent reviewers and NPF staff cited UF as one of the leading centers in the COE network, and commented that the UF Center was among one of the truly interdisciplinary clinical-research enterprises in the entire network.
 UF has been cited as, “a place for other centers to visit, to see how well care and research can be delivered.”

 Largely due to the support of the NPF and the designation as a COE, along with other foundation, federal, pharmaceutical, and philanthropic support, we have been able to obtain substantial faculty support from the University of Florida including the McKnight Brain Institute, the Center for Translational Research in Neurodegenerative Disease, the Departments of Neurology, Neurosurgery, Psychiatry, Clinical Health and Psychology, Communication Sciences and Disorders, Neuroscience, Biomedical Engineering, Epidemiology and Health Policy Research, Applied Physiology and Kinesiology, Social Work, Biomedical Engineering, Rehabilitiation Medicine, Physical Therapy, and Occupational Therapy.
 Each of these departments has made substantial commitments of personnel and resources to ensure the COE charter is fully supported and remains comprehensive.

-The center offers a world-class patient centric interdisciplinary experience and also world-class training for fellows and young doctors of all disciplines.
+The center offers a world-class patient-centric interdisciplinary experience and also world-class training for fellows and young doctors of all disciplines.
 Over 1000 patients with Parkinson’s disease are seen and followed annually.

 - The world-renowned fast-track interdisciplinary work-up and care for deep brain stimulation surgery (DBS) for Parkinson’s disease and other movement disorders